swuerth/StravaDevChallenge/strava-club-highlights/README.md

 Strava Club Highlights -- highlights recent activities from your clubs

-Currently set to show a heatmap of your clubs most recent 200 activities
+Currently set to either:
+1)show a heatmap of your clubs most recent 200 activities 2)list high-achievement activities

-To start, enter a virtual environment with virtualenv env
+To start, enter a virtual environment with

+>virtualenv env

 Or, if that doesn't work:

-virtualenv -p python2.7 env
+>virtualenv -p python2.7 env

 Then:
 source env/bin/activate